 When the RAW is used as the omni- RAW as indicated by the RAW Type Options subfield, the RAW Assignment subfield for omni-RAW the access is not restriceted for any specific STAs and this duration can be used by all the STAs even to send the Probe/Association Request.
 The RAW assignemtn subfield of the omni-RAW also conditionally contains the RAW Start Time, and Periodic Operation Parameters sub-subfields.

 TGah editor to modify this subcluase the following:

-EDCA backoff procedure in RAW
+EDCA backoff procedure in Regular or Triggering Frame RAW

-If the Cross Slot Boundary subfield in RAW Assignment field of the RPS element is set to 0, a STA shall may count down backoff only in its assigned slots within the RAW and disregard the second backoff function state after its assigned slots. unless Cross Slot Boundary is allowed, If the Cross Slot Boundary subfield in RAW Assignment field of the RPS element is set to 1, in which case the STA shall may continue to count down backoff after its assigned slots and disregard the second backoff function state after the RAW.
+If the Cross Slot Boundary subfield in RAW Assignment field of the RPS element is set to 0, a STA shall may count down backoff only in its assigned slots within the RAW. unless Cross Slot Boundary is allowed, If the Cross Slot Boundary subfield in RAW Assignment field of the RPS element is set to 1, in which case the STA shall may continue to count down backoff after its assigned slots.

+After the end of the RAW, STAs with the second backoff counter shall reset and disregard the second backoff function state.

 TGah editor to add the following subcluase after 9.20.5.5:

+9.20.5.6 EDCA backoff procedure in RAWs other than Regular or Triggering Frame RAWWhen the S1G STA is performing EDCA in any RAW other than Regular or Triggering Frame RAW, it shall follow the rules defined in 9.20.2.

+An S1G STA performing EDCA outside a RAW shall suspends an operation of its EDCA at the start of the RAW and may resume it at the end of the RAW if the STA is not included in that RAW.

+An S1G STA performing EDCA outside a RAW shall continue its EDCA operation at the start of the RAW if it is included in that RAW.